Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/03-normalization.md

 We can use this table of normalized read counts to compare values for individual genes across samples.
 We might want to use this to (sanity) check the expression of a few genes of interest, before we actually do any statistical modeling.

-Let's do this with the *DUSP1* gene that we used above.
+Let's do this with the *DUSP1* gene that was reported as significantly DE in the manuscript associated with these data:
 ```r
 # lets make a function to generate a quick plot of the normalized counts
 gene_plot <- function(ENSG, gene_symbol){